Observer Bias – Definition, Types & Examples

 Source

 The source of observer bias is of course the humans themselves.
-Although it might be evident that observer bias will influence subjective methods, objective ones can also autumn victim to this type of research bias.
+Although it might be evident that observer bias will influence subjective methods, objective ones can also fall victim to this type of research bias.

-• Subjective research methods, especially in behavioural science, require of an interpretation to produce results, which means they are prone to bias.
+• Subjective research methods, especially in behavioral science, require of an interpretation to produce results, which means they are prone to bias.
 Every researcher has their own way of weighting events, which greatly influences the results of their observations.

 Example